-These life transformation groups that Cole has developed level the playing field for disciplemaking by focusing on accountability, bible reading and evangelism.
-It makes disciplemaking accessible, instead of left to the professionals.
+These life transformation groups that Cole has developed level the playing field for disciple-making by focusing on accountability, bible reading, and evangelism.
+It makes disciple-making accessible, instead of left to the professionals.

-You hold each other accountable for and discuss the reading of Scripture.
+Hold each other accountable for and discuss the reading of Scripture.

-He recommends groups read about 30 chapters of the Bible each week.
+Cole recommends groups read about 30 chapters of the Bible each week.
 If one member of the group doesn’t finish the assignment, the whole group has to read the whole 30 chapters again.

 In Cole’s experience, it often takes 3-4 weeks for the whole group to finish, and in the process, members report how God was speaking to them through the reading.